KIT-TVA/cfmtoolbox/docs/index.md

-The CFM Toolbox is a plugin-based framwork for working with cardinality-based feature models.
+The CFM Toolbox is a plugin-based framework for working with cardinality-based feature models.
 The framework ships with a set of core plugins, but can also easily be extended with third-party and custom plugins.

 ## Features